MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/domains.md

 **To add a domain manually or using an import file**

-1. Access the Intent Builder application as described [here](intent-builder-overview.html#access-intent-builder).
-2. In the dashboard that lists your domains, click **Add domain** in the upper-right corner.
+1. In the dashboard that lists your domains, click **Add domain** in the upper-right corner.
-3. In the Add Domain dialog box, click the **Custom Domain** tab.
+2. In the Add Domain window, click the **New Domain** tab.
-4. Specify the following:
+3. Specify the following:
     * **Domain Name**: Enter a name.
 Use a standard naming convention to make sorting and finding domains easier.
     * **Manual** or **Import**: If you want to manually add intents and entities to the domain, select "Manual."
 If you want to import them from a file, select "Import."
     * **CSV** or **Google Sheet**: If you selected to import intents and entities, select the type of import file involved, and then use the controls that appear to upload the files.
 You can import intents but not entities if desired; in this case, don't specify an entities file/sheet. **Note:** An import file should only be named with and contain alphanumeric characters.